axioned/checklist/checklists/board-settings-on-jira.md

 - [ ] Set the most used fields in card layout settings
 We use Status, Components, Development and open the days in column indicator

-- [ ] Set estimation statistic to Original Time Estimate in estimation settings
-Time tracking method should be Remaining Estimate and Time Spent